mohabusama/nodnod/README.md

 NodNod is a websocket server that can stream node stats to any websocket client.
 NodNod can be deployed as single or multinode cluster.

-In case of multinode cluster deployment, each NodNod server should stream stats for all connected/live nodes in the cluster straight to the client.
+In case of multinode cluster deployment, the NodNod cluster is *masterless*, so each NodNod server should stream stats for all connected/live NodNod peers in the cluster straight to the client.

+## How does it work?

+Assuming you already have a cluster composed of mutliple servers.
+Start by installing and running **NodNod** on each server with configuration file specifying all other **NodNod** peers ([see Config file](#Config-file)).

+Once a **NodNod** starts, it will start connecting to other peers via a websocket connection.
+The reason behind establishing those connections; is that NodNod aims at constructing a *masterless* stats collector cluster.
+So, **any** NodNod server can stream stats for the whole cluster instead of just a single node.

+This setup also eliminates the need of a master/controller node, allowing loadbalanced setup while serving large number of clients.

+Please check the [Tutorial](#Tutorial) section to see **NodNod** in action.

 ## Installation